Routing

 Route::resource($path, $callback, [$options]);

-// Disable the default route
+// Disable routes

 Route::disableDefaultRoute($plugin = '');